 How Do You Feel About Dirt?

-When purchasing a dress, ask yourself whether you mind getting it dirty.
+When purchasing an elopement dress, ask yourself whether you mind getting it dirty.
 Personally, I love the ombre look that occurs when a wedding dress is taken along on an epic adventure.
 A dirty dress very much equals a gorgeous dress in my book.
 And it’s a sign that you had a good time!
 You may or may not feel the same way, and this might determine how much you feel comfortable spending on a dress.
-The good news is, there are loads of places to purchase affordable wedding dresses.
-Which brings me to my last point, where to find the perfect gown for your adventure wedding.
+The good news is, there are loads of places to purchase affordable elopement dresses.
+Which brings me to my last point, where to find the perfect gown for your adventure or hiking wedding.

 I’m a bit of an Etsy fanatic, so it may not come as a surprise that some of my very favorite wedding gowns are available in Etsy shops, like Blush Fashion ,We Are Reclamation, and Flutter Dresses (this last one has dresses for your littles as well).